Why is my partner taking his (or her) anger out on me?

 I hate to say it, but I am occasionally one of those people.
 When I am mean to people I love, it usually makes me feel really, really bad.
 At the core of things, I am a sensitive person, and when I try to hurt someone, it’s usually because I am hurting in some way myself.

-Why do we take our anger out on other people?
+Why are we taking anger out on other people?

 “Often when we feel powerless, we dump our anger on someone else — someone we know won’t fight back,” says life coach Martha Beck.
 “Psychologists call this phenomenon displaced aggression.”
 She mentions that soldiers in the US Army have an expression to describe this, “S**t rolls downhill.”